cuzzo/grunt-requirejs-mocha-chai-sinon-example/README.md

 Why is this helpful?
 It's pretty tricky to figure it out on your own (or at least it was for me).
 So, hopefully, this will be of some help to someone struggling to put this group of libraries together.

-Mocha AMD example is purposefully lightweight.
-There's no example demonstrating how to tie in Backbone.
-But, if you're that far in the game, figuring out that piece should be trivial (I hope xD).
+The Mocha AMD example is purposefully lightweight.
+There's no example demonstrating how to tie in Backbone, for instance, but if you're able to set these tests up, taking it from there should be pretty simple.